Student Programming Allocations Committee

 The Student Programming Allocation Committee's (SPAC) primary task is to allocate SPSF funds for Student-Organized Programming.
 The SPAC shall also make recommendations to the Vice Chancellor for Student Development regarding how to use SPSF funds that students have directed for a use other than Student-Organized Programming.

-- At Large (appointed by SGA) - TBD
+- Jaylen Mans, At Large Member (appointed by SGA)

 - Tara Mathis, Associate Dean of Students

 - Carol Oglesby, Assistant Director, University Health Services

 - Allison Hughes, Coordinator of Outdoors, Campus Recreation

 - Ryan Hall, Associate Director, Housing and Residence Life

 - Irene Hillman, Manager of Career Services, College of Business

 The SPAC uses the following criteria exclusively in evaluating requests for Student-Organized Programming:

 - Whether, and to what degree, the program would advance the University’s educational mission by promoting student satisfaction and retention and/or by promoting the intellectual, physical, emotional, social, cultural, or leadership development of students;